-Comprehensive Genomic Profiling (CGP): A type of next-generation sequencing test that is able to detect all classes of genomic alterations, including cancer biomarkers, with a single sample (Singh et al., 2020).
+Comprehensive Genomic Profiling (CGP): A type of Next-Generation Sequencing (NGS) test that is able to detect all classes of genomic alterations, including cancer biomarkers, with a single sample (Singh et al., 2020).

-Measurable Residual Disease (MRD): Also known as minimal residual disease, MRD is a term used to describe a very small number of cancer cells remaining in the body during and after cancer treatment.
-MRD measurement is most often used for blood cancers and can help providers form treatment plans and determine if treatment is working [National Cancer Institute (NCI) Dictionary of Cancer Terms, 2023a].
+Measurable Residual Disease (MRD): Also known as minimal residual disease, MRD is a term used to describe a very small number of cancer cells or cell contents detectable in the body during and after cancer treatment, even though the affected individual has no signs or symptoms of disease.
+These cells or genetic material are not detectable through routine screening techniques or cellular morphology assessment.
+Residual evidence of cancer in the body of an individual that has undergone cancer treatment can be associated with earlier relapse or recurrence of disease.
+MRD measurement is most often used for blood cancers and can help providers form treatment plans and determine if the treatment is effective.
+Current assessments of MRD use real-time quantitative polymerase chain reaction (PCR), multiparametric flow cytometry, and/or NGS [National Cancer Institute (NCI) Dictionary of Cancer Terms, 2024a; Yu et al., 2023].